ritchiexia/ritchiexia/README.md

 ### I'm a fourth year undergraduate student studying Computer Engineering at the [University of British Columbia](https://www.ubc.ca/)! 💻

-- 🧑‍🤝‍🧑 I'm currently on a co-op term @Samsung until September 2023, and will return to finish my degree afterwards!
+- 🧑‍🤝‍🧑 I'm currently back in school after 16 months of co-op, on track to graduating this coming Spring!
-- 🌱 I’m currently learning more about frontend (React) and microfrontend applications using Module Federation!
+- 🌱 I’m currently learning more about machine learning and cybersecurity in my upper year courses!
+In the following term I look forward to learning more about deep learning.

 ### Connect with me: